chainguard-dev/edu/content/chainguard/chainguard-images/reference/jdk/_index.md

 EOL
 ```

-Next create a multistage Dockerfile and add the Java class
+Then create a multistage Dockerfile, adding the Java class you just created:

 ```sh
 cat >Dockerfile <<EOL